olleyt/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Stretch Challenges

+* 1. Cruddur AWS user access is following least priviledge principle:
+   * Specific policies were added directly to a user.
+   * This user does not have console access, but Admin user does for managing IAM users, roles, and policies
+   * the DynamoDB policy was described above
+* 2. Ran Snyk scan on my Cruddur repo:
+   * Snyk identified 6 critical vulnerabilities recommending to upgrade openssl and npm
+   * There are more than 400 unfixiable low priority vulnerabilities as well
+* 3. Homework Challenges for week1
+   * perhaps will attempt later as I don't have enough Docker knowledge to complete them now

 ## This week I learned:
 This part is written in a story telling mode to bore you less as you read it and reflect on my personal experiences and challenges.